yukimemi/futago.vim/README.md

 Options are "split", "vsplit", "tabnew", "edit", "new", "vnew".

+`:FutagoHistory`

+Show list of backed up files with quickfix.
+If you open a past chat file, you can start chatting based on the automatically saved history.

 # Config

 No settings are required.
 However, the following settings can be made if necessary.